Bbno$: Early life

-Gumuchian was born in Vancouver, British Columbia, into an Armenian family.
+Alexander Leon Gumuchian was born in Vancouver on June 30, 1995, the son of an Armenian-Egyptian father and Danish-Swiss mother.
 He was homeschooled before he began high school.
-While growing up, his mother had encouraged him to learn piano, but he had always struggled with music theory.
-Gumuchian claims that he was good with rhythm and that he enjoyed playing the djembe, but did not listen to music for recreation until the age of 15.
+He was a competitive swimmer during high school.
+While growing up, his mother had encouraged him to learn piano, but he struggled with music theory.
+He has said that he was good with rhythm and enjoyed playing the djembe, but did not listen to music for fun until the age of 15.
+In 2019, he received a Bachelor of Human Kinetics (kinesiology) degree from the University of British Columbia Okanagan in Kelowna.

 Career

-2014–2016: Broke Boy Gang and SoundCloud

 Gumuchian started working with music after experiencing a back injury which prevented him from pursuing his dream as a professional swimmer.
 He became interested in rapping and music production in 2014 when experimenting on GarageBand with a group of friends.
 Gumuchian began simply making music for enjoyment with this group of friends who later deemed themselves Broke Boy Gang.
 After five or six months of performing live as a group and releasing multiple tracks online, the group broke up.
 He began posting tracks on SoundCloud in September 2016 under the moniker of "bbnomula" where he quickly gained millions of streams and followers.
 He gained popularity in China where he sold out his first few "back-to-back" headlining tours.
 He credited his overseas popularity to the Chinese dance crew TFBoys, after one of the members, Jackson Yee, danced to the track "Yoyo Tokyo" at his own birthday party.